-This course explores how reading and writing inform the work we do together at the university.
+As part of your general university education, you are offered this course to explore how reading and writing inform the work we do together at the university.
 Across the university, in all disciplines and majors, reading and writing inform the collaborations between students and faculty as we create new knowledge together.

 The General Education guidelines for instructors outline five broad learning outcomes for all courses that satisfy Area A2.
+Stretch faculty have designed their courses to ensure that you meet these outcomes.